aibar/sdk/README.md

 Man who loves programming will love to write beautiful code too.
 It's hard to write good code with JDK.
 I hope that this artifact will help someone to write a better code.

+## WTF-s
+- What the fuck package name is "walkingdevs", not "com.github.walkingdevs.sdk"? - I hate be unnecessarily specific